danielharrell/SumLect2015/Lost_Idea_LA.md

 arts page only going this far.-->

 The persistence of such lists, even in memory, suggests another way---a deeper way---of being lost.
 And perhaps the idea of a liberal art is lost on any list not simply in not being found, but in being forgotten.
-It is this way of being lost, therefore, that most concerns me in my lecture tonight, in the prospect, and to my mind the danger, that we have indeed forgotten what a liberal art is.
-And by "we," I mean those of us, all of us, who consider ourselves students, and therefore stewards, of a liberal education.
+It is this way of being lost, therefore, that most concerns me in my lecture tonight: in the prospect, and to my mind the danger, that we have indeed forgotten what a liberal art is.
+By "we," I mean those of us, all of us, who consider ourselves students, and therefore stewards, of a liberal education.
+And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our collective mind, as if by accident; I also mean in the sense that this idea may have vanished in being banished, as if by choice.
+The idea of a liberal art has become something to forget, on this hypothesis, when we are called upon to explain, or defend, or even pursue, a liberal education.

+from
+our collective mind,  in being, but the sense in which this idea

 One sign of being forgotten is in older version of website.
 We can talk of liberal education without talking about liberal arts.
 And by "forgotten", (write from here)

 we
 students, and stewards, of liberal education.)
 (Specify meaning of